interactive, four-channel sound installation

 The installation was built with Max7 software, with additional use of IRCAM’s FTM & Co library:

 Chit-chat is the third work in Nicholas Brown’s ongoing series of bird-box installations, following An Audience with the Trees (2005) and Bird Chamber (2009).
 It originally featured in SOUND CHECK, Science Gallery, Dublin’s summer exhibition, June 9 - Sept 24, 2017.
-The installation is currently on show at the Scenkonstmuseet, Stockholm, where Sound Check is on tour until August 18, 2019.
+Chit-chat then toured to the Scenkonstmuseet, Stockholm, February 16 - August 18, 2019.